 Though many developing countries are continuing to sell their products on the market most of them continue to be sold as specialized products.
 Despite their best efforts, only a few have managed to reach the mainstream distribution channels.
-An example is soap being sold through companies that sell fair trade product is clearly more environment friendly and would benefit not only consumers but also those who manufacture them.
-However these kinds of soaps remain to be sold in specialty shops and not much in commercial stores.
+An example is soap being sold through companies that sell fair trade product is clearly more environmentally friendly and would benefit not only consumers but also those who manufacture them.
+However, these kinds of soaps remain to be sold in specialty shops and not much in commercial stores.

 Tariffs are a Disadvantage of Fair Trade

 Tariffs or the tax put on exports and imports is another one of the disadvantages of fair trade.
-In most countries, the tariff for non-processed good remains lower than processed ones.
+In most countries, the tariff for non-processed goods remains lower than processed ones.
 What this means that instead of exporting roasted coffee for instance, a farmer may opt to simply export coffee beans in order to remain profitable.
 This choice however brings to light two issues.
-First the beans will be processed by another company which means it has lost its fair trade capability.
-Second because it will be more profitable to export raw materials or non-processed goods, developing countries may become hesitant to put up facilities needed for processing.
+First, the beans will be processed by another company which means it has lost its fair trade capability.
+Second, because it will be more profitable to export raw materials or non-processed goods, developing countries may become hesitant to put up facilities needed for processing.
 Not only do they lose to multinational companies but they also encumber their possible development.

 Fair Trade Certification

 Another issue is on the use of the certification.
 An example is when a farmer decide to export the coffee beans.
 The company that buys the beans can have the Fair Trade certification on its final product, but it is the one that enjoys all the benefits derived from it.
-Companies using the certification also tend to confuse consumers as to where the products actually comes from.
+Companies using the certification also tend to confuse consumers as to where the products actually come from.
 One can argue that this is unfair but it is hard to find a legal way to stop it.